Grish369/Terraform/Notes/fundamentals.md

 # RESOURCES

 ### Resources Block
-> Describes one or more infra objectes.
+> <em> Describes one or more infra objectes. </em>

->  The resource type and name must be unique within a module because they serve as an identifier for a given resource.
+>  <em> The resource type and name must be unique within a module because they serve as an identifier for a given resource. </em>

 SYNTAX :-